 1. Open a sportsbook account

 The first step to betting on sports is to open an account with a legal online sportsbook that’s licensed and approved for sports betting in Maryland.

 Look directly above for a list of some of the best and click on any link to go right to the sportsbook and start the process.
-You can also claim any of the new-player bonuses or free bets we have posted.
+You can also claim any of the new-player bonuses or bonus bets we have posted.

 Be sure to enter any bonus code when you’re creating your account to qualify for the sportsbook’s welcome offer.